Vatsalparsaniya/Projects/README.md

     ( Working on ) i'll also generate username by occupation , adjectives , Something you like

-   ##See also :- Password-Generator
+ ## See also :- Password-Generator

     memr5/Password-Generator :- https://github.com/memr5/Password-Generator.git

     It can generate Strong and Random Passwords of any length.

-    You can check 💪Strength of Generated Password 🔒 here : http://www.passwordmeter.com/
+    You can check Strength of Generated Password here : http://www.passwordmeter.com/